slatedocs/slate/source/includes/_entity-files.md

 fetched.
 The next page may be empty (but then `next_page_token` would be `null` to confirm that there are no more resources).

+Can optionally be filtered to return only entity files associated with a specific `person`, `organization`, or `opportunity`.

 ### Query Parameters